CAKE-DRI/CAKE-DRI.github.io/_pages/reviewers.md

 ## Our CAKE Reviewing Committee

-Our current CAKE Reviwing Committee are
+Our current CAKE Reviewing Committee are

 - Sam Bland (SEI University of York & N8CIR)
 - Eleanor Broadway (EPCC, University of Edinburgh)